Non-equilibrium entanglement asymmetry for discrete groups: the example of the XY spin chain

 This matrix can be interpreted either as the state of subsystem $A$ after a non-selective measurement of the transverse magnetisation $Q$ modulo $N$ or after randomly applying to $\rho_A$ one of the elements of the $\mathbb{Z}_N$ group with equal probabilities.
 The second interpretation gives the intuition that the maximal information loss after such an operation is $\log N$ since $N$ is the dimension of the group and one can always recover all the information on the state of $A$ by learning which element of the group has been applied.
 In the left panel of Fig.~\ref{fig:example}, we study the entanglement asymmetry of the tilted ferromagnetic state $\ket{\theta}$ as a function of the subsystem length $\ell$ for different subgroups $\mathbb{Z}_N$ of the $U(1)$ group of rotations around the $z$ axis seen before.
 For small subsystem size, the entanglement asymmetry presents the same behaviour as in the $U(1)$ case.
 However, for large $\ell$, it precisely saturates to $\log N$.
 This saturation occurs at larger values of $\ell$ as the dimension of the subgroup increases, recovering the result of Eq.~\eqref{eq:ent_asymm_tilted_ferro} for the $U(1)$ group in the limit $N\to \infty$.
 In particular, for $N=2$, we have

 where

 are the functions for the Rényi-$n$ entropies of one bit of information.
 Their limit $n\to 1$ reads

 In the right panel of Fig.~\ref{fig:example}, we plot Eq.~\eqref{eq:ent_asymm_tilted_ferro_Z2} (i.e. for $N=2$) as a function of the tilting angle $\theta$ for $n=1$ and different subsystem sizes.
 We can see that $\Delta S_A$ grows monotonically with $\theta$ until $\theta=\pi/2$, value at which the $U(1)$ symmetry is maximally broken since all the spins point in the $x$ direction.
 Observe that, as the subsystem size increases, the asymmetry saturates faster to its maximum value, $\log 2$, when the tilted angle $\theta$ turns on.
+In Fig.~\ref{fig:monotonicity}, we study the R\'enyi entanglement asymmetry for the subgroups $\mathbb{Z}_2$ (left panel) and $\mathbb{Z}_3$ (right panel) as a function of the tilting angle $\theta$ for different R\'enyi indices $n$ and a fixed subsystem length.
+As we can see, for the subgroup $\mathbb{Z}_2$, $\Delta S_A^{(n)}$ is monotonic in $\theta$ for $n\to\infty$.
+On the other hand, for $\mathbb{Z}_3$, it is non monotonic in $\theta$ when $n\to\infty$, presenting the same peaked behaviour as in the $U(1)$ case~\cite{amc-22}.
+This is expected since, as we show in the left panel of Fig.~\ref{fig:example}, $\Delta S_A^{(n)}$ for the subgroups $\mathbb{Z}_N$ tends to the $U(1)$ asymmetry in the limit $N\to \infty$.

 We can generally prove that, for $\mathbb{Z}_N$ groups, the entanglement asymmetry $\Delta S_A$ is bounded by the dimension of the group.
 This is actually a consequence of the following inequality for the von Neumann entropy.
 If we consider a set of density matrices $\{\rho_j\}$ and of positive coefficients $\{\lambda_j\}$ with $\sum_j \lambda_j=1$, then~\cite{nielsen}